MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `C) Set the BigQuery dataset to be multi-regional.
 In the event of an emergency, use a point-in-time snapshot to recover the data.`

-**Quick reason:** Set the BigQuery dataset to be multi-regional.
-In the event of an emergency, use a point-in-time snapshot to recover the data.

 <details>
 <summary>Full explanation</summary>